skip to content

 • Transportation Mode: Whether food is transported by air, sea, or land significantly affects the total distance and carbon footprint.

-• Distance Between Locations: The actual miles between production sites, processing facilities, and distribution centers.
+• Distance Between Locations: The actual miles between production sites, processing facilities, and distribution centers, as well as the efficiency of food distribution networks that move food from producers to consumers.

 • Number of Stops: Each stop along the journey adds to the total distance and can increase emissions.